calebj/calebj-cogs/README.md

 - `channels` in which the filter is or isn't in effect (see List Configuration below)
 - `priv-exempt`: whether mods, admins and the server owner are immune to the filter
   - __Overrides__ the server default if set.
 Specify `inherit` to use the server setting.
+- `asciify`: attempt to reduce unicode text to its equivalent ASCII before matching
+  - __Overrides__ the server default if set.
+Specify `inherit` to use the server setting.

 The cog also supports configuring the following server-wide settings:
 - A `priv-exempt` toggle, which makes moderators, admins and the server owner immune from *all* filters by default
+- An `asciify` toggle, which makes the cog attempt to reduce unicode text to its equivalent ASCII by default
 - A list of `channels` where messages will or will not be filtered
   - only applies to filters whose lists have overlay enabled
 - A list of `roles` that are either immune or exclusively subject to any filters